Reebok: Adidas ownership

 Following an intellectual property lawsuit in August 2005, Adidas acquired Reebok as a subsidiary, but maintained operations under their separate brand names.
 Adidas acquired all of the outstanding Reebok shares and completed the deal valued at $3.8 billion.
-Following the acquisition, Adidas replaced Reebok as the official uniform supplier for the NBA in 2006 with an 11-year deal that includes the WNBA, replica jerseys, and warm-up gear.
+Following the acquisition, Adidas replaced Reebok as the official uniform supplier for the NBA in 2006 with an 11-year deal that included the WNBA, replica jerseys, and warm-up gear.

 Reebok named Paul Harrington president and CEO of the company in January 2006, replacing Paul Fireman who was acting president since 2004.
 Harrington joined the company in 1994 and was Reebok's senior vice president of global operations and chief supply chain officer.

 In 2010, Reebok announced a partnership with CrossFit, a fitness company and competitive fitness sport, including sponsoring the CrossFit Games, opening CrossFit studios, and introducing a line of co-branded footwear and apparel for Fall 2011.
 In 2011, Reebok debuted the CrossFit delta symbol on the brand's fitness apparel line.
 As it lost contracts to make sportswear for professional and college teams (its last uniform rights contract, with the NHL, ended in 2017), Reebok began repositioning itself as a fitness-oriented brand, just as it had been during the 1980s and early 1990s.

 In 2013, Reebok announced another fitness partnership with Les Mills International.
 The agreement included Reebok footwear and clothing integration into Les Mills' fitness programs and media marketing.
 By July 2013, the red delta sign began appearing on Reebok's fitness collections.
 The brand announced it was phasing out the vector logo and replacing it with the delta sign, the company's second logo change in more than 120 years.
 The delta symbol is meant to symbolize three pillars of positive self-change—mental, physical and social—as Reebok increases its presence in the fitness industry with yoga, dance, aerobics and CrossFit.

 Following a successful re-release of many of its sneaker and apparel lines from the early/mid 1990s, in November 2019, Reebok announced that it was updating the 1992 vector logo along with the original "Reebok" script in Motter Tektura typeface and restoring both as the company's core brand identity, citing that consumers still identified with them rather than the red delta logo, although the delta would continue to be used on some fitness lines.